 We want to know whether this number is prime or not.
 Of course we could make use of the built-in facilities of PARI, but let us do otherwise.
-We first trial divide by the built-in table of primes.
-We slightly cheat here and use a variant of the function factor which does exactly this.
-So type factor(n, 200000).
-The last argument tells factor to trial divide up to the given bound and stop at this point.
-Set it to 0 to trial divide by the full set of built-in primes, which goes up to 500000 by default.
+We first trial divide by the built-in table of

 As for all factoring functions, the result is a 2 column matrix: the first column gives the primes and the second their exponents.
 Here we get a single row, telling us that if primes stopped at 200000 as we made factor believe, n would be prime.
 (Or is that a contradiction?)
 More seriously, n is not divisible by any prime up to 200000.